LAKESIDE CENTER

 On May 26, 1971, the Commonwealth Theatres Lakeside Twin showed its first features.
 Built as a freestanding venue, it was situated northwest of LAKESIDE CENTER, adjacent to -and west of- the Wheat Ridge-Lakeside corporation line.

-LAKESIDE MALL began to decline in February 1987, after the shuttering of its Denver Dry Goods.
+LAKESIDE MALL began to decline in 1987, after the February shuttering of Denver Dry Goods.
 This store space sat unoccupied for several years.
-In 1996, a redevelopment plan was put in motion by Denver-based Sevo-Miller Incorporated.
-The structure was given a face lift and some of its retail area was leased as office spaces.
+The mall was acquired by Denver-based Sevo-Miller, Incorporated in 1992.
+In 1996, they announced a redevelopment plan.
+The mall was given a face lift and some of its retail area was leased as office spaces.
 Its official name reverted back to LAKESIDE CENTER.

 Denver-based Chandelle Development acquired the mall in January 2006.
 A redevelopment plan was devised, but details were not made available to the public.
 In late 2006, the Avanza groceteria at LAKESIDE CENTER was shuttered.
 The following October, Target moved into a newly-built store in nearby Edgewater, Colorado.